 10.5 Glossary

+Dielectric constant

-Dielectric constant An electrical property of the product.
-Also known as εr , DK and relative permittivity.
-This property defines the strength of the wave reflected back to the device's signal converter.
+An electrical property of the product to be measured used in radar measurement.
+Also known as εr, DK and relative permittivity.
+Defines the strength of the wave reflected back to the device's signal converter.